 c.
 Yes, because the existing roof cladding has failed its 15-year durability requirement.

-Finding and accessing resources now easier with Building CodeHub
+Building CodeHub: Finding and accessing resources is now easier

 MBIE’s new building-specific search engine Building CodeHub is now available online.
 The search engine makes it easy to access all the resources you need to design and construct buildings that comply with the New Zealand Building Code.